trovit/docker-hub/android-ci/sdk25-java8/README.md

 ## Installation

-To use this docker image in your Gitlab CI system you need to add a .gitlab-ci.yml file with the following content:
+To use this docker image in your Gitlab CI system you need to add a .gitlab-ci.yml, this will launch a full build of your app, with lint and testing included.

+A sample of content could be:

 ```
 image: trovit/android-ci